I'm a blind developer, so I build websites with a screen reader. If something doesn't work, I'm the first to know.

 - Semantic HTML, proper headings, landmarks

-- Forms and interactive stuff that actually works
+- Forms and interactive stuff that works

 - Tested before you ever see it